 When the recent CDC and local government passed ordinances requiring social distancing and for non-essential workers to stay at home, Brighton Center, San Antonio’s largest non-profit organization providing direct services to children with disabilities and delays, immediately begin brainstorming new ways they could continue providing therapy to children so that they don’t miss out on critical developmental services.
-The result was the launching of a Teleheath Therapy Program where Brighton’s team of more than 65 early intervention specialists, physical therapists, occupational therapists and speech therapists host therapy appointments with their families via webcam.
+The result was the launching of a Online Therapy Program where Brighton’s team of more than 65 early intervention specialists, physical therapists, occupational therapists and speech therapists host telehealth therapy services appointments with their families via webcam.

 “Not knowing how long we will be on lock down in San Antonio is overwhelming for everyone, but especially for families who have children with special needs.
 We wanted to step up and ensure that our families still had access to our team of experts and would feel confident in knowing that while the outside world is at a bit of a standstill their child’s developmental progress could continue moving forward.”
 Kim Jefferies, Brighton Center’s Chief Executive Officer